 Making a Batman Costume

-This is a guide to creating your own Lego Batman body for any cosplay competition!
+This is a page to creating your own Lego Batman body for any cosplay competition!

 - a big cardboard box that covers the torso

 - Find a suitable rectangular cardboard box that you think you can fit inside.
 Now we have to convert this rectangular cardboard box into a slightly sloped rectangular box.
 Before this, cut out arm holes on each side.
 Each arm hole should have a diameter of about 25 cm, for adults, for children it should be made smaller.

 - Cut out a hole at the top for the head to fit in.
 My head was 20cm in diameter.
 Again, make it smaller if it's for children.